Permafrost/Tundra/SERVICES.md

 * `$schemas` is the list of fully-qualified document reference (for XML) or flat file schema (for flat files) names, returned by `$service` for when the `$documents` list contains unlike formats.

 ---

+### tundra.document:squeeze

+Trims all leading and trailing whitespace from all string values, then converts empty strings, empty `IData` documents, and empty lists to nulls, then compacts the `IData` document by removing all null values.

+#### Inputs:

+* `$document` is an `IData` document to be squeezed.
+* `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also be squeezed.
+Defaults to `false`.

+#### Outputs:

+* `$document` is the resulting `IData` document with all string values trimmed of leading and trailing whitespace characters, and all empty string values, empty `IData` documents, empty lists, and null values removed.

+---